 - (1) General requirements.
-A portable sign will be allowed as an additional freestanding sign provided it conforms to the following regulations: - (A) One portable sign shall be permitted per business or organization location. - (B) Portable signs shall not exceed 35 square feet in area. - (C) Portable signs shall be secured to the ground at a minimum of four separate points. - (D) All portable signs shall have permanently affixed thereto the names of the owner(s) of such signs. - (E) Illuminated portable signs shall meet all requirements of the city electrical code. - (F) Any flashing light or other device that gives the appearance of a flashing light shall be prohibited, except for electronic message signs meeting all applicable requirements: - (G) Use of a portable sign shall be limited to no more than 60 days aggregate per calendar year.
-A separate permit for each period of use must be obtained from the permits and inspections division prior to display of a portable sign.
-In no event shall a permit authorizing display for more than 30 consecutive days be issued. - (H) Portable signs must have affixed in a location readily visible from the public right-of-way a decal issued by the city permits and inspections division indicating the expiration date of the current permit period. - (2) Setback requirement. - (A) No portable sign may be placed within the designated right-of-way or within ten feet of the curb line or street edge, whichever is farther from the roadway. - (B) A portable sign may not be used on a lot, tract or parcel of land if the above setback requirement cannot be met. - (C) A portable sign may not obstruct a fire lane, required parking space, or vehicle maneuvering area.
+A portable sign will be allowed as an additional on-site freestanding sign provided it conforms to the following regulations: - (A) One portable sign shall be permitted per business or organization location. - (B) Portable signs will-shall not exceed 35 square feet in area. - (C) Portable signs shall be secured to the ground at a minimum of four separate points. - (D) All portable signs shall have permanently affixed thereto the names of the owner(s) of such signs. - (E) Illuminated portable signs shall meet all requirements of the city electrical code. - (F) Any flashing light or other device that gives the appearance of a flashing light shall be prohibited, except for fluctuating electronic message boards signs meeting all applicable the following requirements: - (i) No message shall be displayed for less than one-half of one second; - (ii) No message shall be repeated at intervals less than two seconds; - (iii) No segmented message may last longer than ten seconds; - (iv) No traveling message may travel at a rate slower than 16 light columns per second or faster than 32 light columns per second. - (G) A portable sign may be used as one freestanding sign authorized for a lot, if all of the requirements for freestanding signs are met and the sign is permanently affixed to the ground. - \(H) Portable sign advertisement must be related to goods or services being provided on the premises where such sign is located, for activities conducted on the premises where such sign is located, and/or for public service announcements. - (IG) Use of a portable sign shall be limited to no more than 90180 days aggregate per calendar year.
+A separate permit for each period of use must be obtained from the permits and inspections department division prior to display of a portable sign.
+In no event shall a permit authorizing display for more than 30 consecutive days be issued. - ( JH ) Portable signs must have affixed in a location readily visible from the public right-of-way a decal issued by the city permits and inspections department division indicating the expiration date of the current permit period. - (2) Setback requirement. - (A) No portable sign may be placed within the designated right-of-way or within ten feet of the curb line or street edge, whichever is further farther from the roadway. - (B) A portable sign may not be used on a lot, tract or parcel of land if the above setback requirement cannot be met.

+(C) A portable sign may not obstruct a fire lane, required parking space, or vehicle maneuvering area.